Earl Butz

-Earl Lauer "Rusty" Butz (July 3, 1909 – February 2, 2008) was a United States government official who served as Secretary of Agriculture under Presidents Richard Nixon and Gerald Ford.
+Earl Lauer "Rusty" Butz (July 3, 1909 – February 2, 2008) was a United States government official who served as the secretary of agriculture under Presidents Richard Nixon and Gerald Ford.
 His policies favored large-scale corporate farming and an end to New Deal programs.

 Background

 Butz was born in Albion, Indiana, and brought up on a dairy farm in Noble County, Indiana.
 He was the eldest of five children and worked on his parents' 160 acre farm while growing up.
 He attended a one-room country school through eighth grade and graduated from high school in a class of seven.

 Butz was an alumnus of Purdue University, where he was a member of Alpha Gamma Rho fraternity.
-He received a bachelor of science degree in agriculture in 1932, and then a doctorate in agricultural economics in 1937.
+He received a Bachelor of Science degree in agriculture in 1932, and then a doctorate in agricultural economics in 1937.
 He was the uncle of American football player Dave Butz.

 Butz met the former Mary Emma Powell (1911–1995) from North Carolina in 1930, at the National 4-H Camp in Washington, DC.
 They were married on December 22, 1937.
 They had two sons, William Powell and Thomas Earl Butz.